kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 order in which the monomers are listed in the "structure of building monomers" part of ``input.txt`` (see below).
 If there are listed molecules "sa" and "am", the composition "1_2" equals to cluster (sa)1(am)2.

-When configurational sampling of multiple clusters with different compositions need to be done, each composition can be written on one line with a space between two separate compositions.
+When configurational sampling of multiple clusters with different compositions needs to be done, each composition can be written on one line with a space between two separate compositions.
 For multiple clusters, some symbols can also be used to quickly define the clusters.
 Writing "1-3_(4,5)" would for instance be equivalent to "1_4 2_4 3_4 1_5 2_5 3_5".